 I met with them because, although I’m not interested in conversion, I assume they have some unique insights into God that my little modern western evangelical echo chamber of Christianity can learn from.
 And I think I just realized what one of those is.

 And one thing the Mormon fellas said triggered something that made sense.
 The Mormon tradition believes we are on a path to become just like Jesus, who is basically just like a younger version of God, I think.
 Like super, super humans.
 That’s pretty cool.
-I don’t think I’m on board with that but I realized this focus on progression changes everything.
+I don’t think I’m on board with that exactly but I realized this focus on progression changes everything.
 They said the Mormon church always encourages more learning, more classes, more improvement, so you can give more to your community, and eventually become like God.
+And they said they don’t put a cross at the front of their sanctuaries because they don’t focus on the death (though they believe he fully died), but instead the super-powered life that started after the death.

 And I think about what we talk about most in our churches.
 And even though I think forgiveness of sins is an absolutely crucial part of understanding our posture before God, I wonder if we don’t put our eyes on that more than we are casting a vision of what we can become.